-Industrial engineers are found in manufacturing organizations (e.g., automotive, electronics, medical, and food manufacturers), service enterprises (e.g., hospitals, banks, airlines, and consulting groups), and governmental organizations (e.g., public service and regulatory organizations).
+Industrial engineers are found in manufacturing organizations (e.g., automotive, electronics, medical, and food manufacturers), service enterprises (e.g., hospitals, banks, airlines, and consulting groups), and governmental organizations (e.g., public service and regulatory organizations)

 The School of Industrial Engineering and Management's vision is to be internationally recognized by industry and academia for excellence in education, research, outreach and service.
 Its mission is to discover, verify, integrate and transfer knowledge and methodologies relating to enterprise design and management, information technology, and modeling and optimization for the benefit of students, research sponsors and the technical community.
-The faculty, students and staff work together to build and maintain learning and mentoring environments where:
+The faculty, students and staff work together to build and maintain learning and mentoring environments where

-- · innovative practices are developed, tested and validated. - · knowledge and practices are shared. - each individual develops to his or her full potential. - professional ethics are practiced at all times.
+- innovative practices are developed, tested and validated. - · knowledge and practices are shared. - each individual develops to his or her full potential. - professional ethics are practiced at all times

 Educational Objectives and Outcomes.
-Objectives: Within a few years of graduation, IE&M graduates are expected to demonstrate effective discovery, problem solving, leadership, and management skills:
+Objectives: Within a few years after graduation, Industrial Engineering program graduates will become professionals, managers or leaders in a wide variety of industries and apply discovery, problem solving, leadership, and management skills for the benefit of their organization and society at large.